2021 Serbian local elections: Kosjerić

+The election in Kosjerić was held due to the expiry of the term of the previous assembly elected in 2017.

-Election campaigning was also prominent in Kosjerić, although opposition parties that boycotted the 2020 parliamentary election decided to not take part in the local elections, stating that "the elections won't be free and fair".
+Election campaigning was prominent in Kosjerić, although opposition parties that boycotted the 2020 parliamentary election decided to not take part in the local elections, stating that "the elections won't be free and fair".
 Several high officials were spotted during the election campaigns, such as Ivica Dačić and the finance minister Siniša Mali.
-On 9 March, a basketball club was offered a donation by SNS, which they declined claiming it as "cheap election propaganda".
+On 9 March, a basketball club was offered a donation by SNS, but they declined it and described it as a "cheap election propaganda".

 In the Municipality of Kosjerić, there were 9,332 eligible citizens that were able to vote in the election.
 The local Election Commission reported that the turnout was 73%.
-Around 13:00 on election day, a woman collapsed and died after leaving a polling station.
-The list headed by the Serbian Progressive Party (SNS) won a majority of 20 seats, while the Clean People for Clean Kosjerić list won 3 seats, the National Democratic Alternative coalition (headed by the POKS and Democratic Party of Serbia) won 2 seats including Healthy Serbia, who also won 2 seats.
+On the election day, a woman collapsed and died after leaving a polling station.
+The list headed by SNS won a majority of 20 seats, while the Clean People for Clean Kosjerić list won 3 seats, the National Democratic Alternative coalition, headed by the Movement for the Restoration of the Kingdom of Serbia (POKS) and Democratic Party of Serbia (DSS), won 2 seats including Healthy Serbia (ZS), who also won 2 seats.

+Incumbent mayor Žarko Đokić of the Serbian Progressive Party was chosen for a new term in office after the election.

 Preševo

 Political events in Preševo, including the crisis, influenced the election to take place, in which a new local city council was elected.
-Numerous Serb parties, led by the Serbian Progressive Party, declared a common list in early March 2021.
+Seven Serb parties, led by SNS, declared a common electoral list in early March 2021.

 In the Municipality of Preševo, there were 41,847 eligible citizens to vote in the local election.
 The local Election Commission reported that the turnout was 43%.
-The Alternative for Changes list headed by Shqiprim Arifi won 14 seats and followed by them, the Democratic Party of Albanians won 9 seats, Party for Democratic Action won 7 seats, Movement for Reforms list won 5 seats, the Serbian Progressive Party-headed list won 2 seats and the Democratic Union of Albanians won 1 seat.
+The Alternative for Changes list, headed by Arifi, won 14 seats and followed by them, the Democratic Party of Albanians won 9 seats, Party for Democratic Action won 7 seats, Movement for Reforms list won 5 seats, the SNS-led list won 2 seats and the Democratic Union of Albanians won 1 seat.
+No irregularities were reported at the election.